Which day is the right day for email?

 As marketers, we develop strategies for the specific audience we want to reach, including how we want to speak to them and what we want to say – ultimately with the single-minded purpose of invoking a response.

+When is the right time for you to send your email?
 You can gain the best understanding of this by testing, testing, testing.

 The most effective means of doing this is to split test.
 Literally, break down your database into five parts and send one-fifth of your emails on each day of the week for a full working week until your whole database has been emailed.
 You will quickly see which day generated the best response.
 If one day was markedly better than the other four, the evidence is clear.

 Next, having chosen the day that works best for you, stagger your distribution for that day, delivering messages at two hour intervals.
 An examination of the open and response rates for these emails will reveal the best time and the best day to send out your email distribution.